tcbtechnologies/oidc-cicd/presentations/srecon24americas/presentation.md

 - Developer Branches are untrusted code
 - Your CI configuration lives in the repo itself now
-- There are no guaranees here
+- There are no guarantees here

 <!-- -- Ted --